-Abruptly as the mid-nineteen twenties ended, so too did the Automoto winning streak.
-In the summer of 1927 a talented Alcyon squad led by several riders from Belgium and Luxembourg established themselves the new champion, a label not relinquished until 1930.
-A label never again coveted by once venerable Automoto, with the standout exception of Fritz Masanek’s unheralded eighteen wins on the Mexican professional cycling circuit in the early 1950’s.
+Abruptly as the mid-nineteen twenties ended, so did the Automoto winning streak.
+The summer of 1927 watched a talented Alcyon squad led by several riders from Belgium and Luxembourg establish themselves as the new champion, a label not relinquished until 1930.
+A label never again coveted by once venerable Automoto, with the standout exception of Fritz Masanek’s unheralded eighteen wins on the Mexican professional cycling circuit in the early 1950s.

 In as complete an annual Automoto catalog as any on record, 1952 product offerings to the French market included: “grande,” “ballon,” “demi-ballon,” “tourisme,” “randonneur,” “demi-course,” “course” and “porteur” class bicycles, with many available in both men’s and women’s models.

-These included: The Deluxe Bicycle touring and racing models in eight speeds, A Fine Lightweight in three speeds, A Quality Lightweight touring and racing models in four speeds, and Track Racing Model and Deluxe Touring Tandem.
+These included: the Deluxe Bicycle touring and racing models in eight speeds, a Fine Lightweight in three speeds, a Quality Lightweight touring and racing models in four speeds, and a Track Racing Model and Deluxe Touring Tandem.
 Years later, an invoice mailed in May 1957 indicates Automoto directly exported a Professional Light Racer Bicycle (Model ACSP 30) to an individual in Essex, Connecticut.
 Further details on the importation of Automoto cycles into the U.S. remain murky.
-An informative pair of reproduction Automoto catalogs are available for purchase at at Velo Retro.
+An informative pair of reproduction Automoto catalogs are available for purchase at Velo Retro.

-The Automoto legacy ended abruptly in 1959 when Indénor, a subsidiary of Peugeot, unceremoniously purchased the Automoto brand and soon thereafter ceased production, further monopolizing previously overlapping lines of business.
+The Cycles Automoto legacy ended abruptly in 1959 when Indénor — a subsidiary of Peugeot — purchased the Automoto brand rather unceremoniously and ceased production soon thereafter, further monopolizing previously overlapping lines of business.
 Only a decade earlier, when an Automoto advertisement boldly declared, “Le Triomphe De La Qualite Française,” few in sound conscience would have doubted the claim.
 Such is the nature of business.

 Half a century removed from the politics and persuasions of those days, the Automoto mystique — that of utmost quality and workmanship — endures.
 Even as fewer examples of Automoto bicycles exist, and those that remain command unprecedented premiums in the marketplace, the company’s commercial artwork is enjoying renewed appreciation among urbanites and vintage bicycle enthusiasts alike.
 Enlightening, in an era where the TGV hustles legions of passengers from Paris to Saint-Étienne in under three air-conditioned and air-cushioned hours many times daily.